 - 1. Demonstrates a commitment and passion for learning and a willingness to take academic risks for the value of learning beyond simply a GPA or a single grade - 2.
-Exhibits lifelong learning as evidenced through other accomplishments and achievements exemplified through extra-curricular, real-world experiences, and/or other college and career experiences - 3.
+Exhibits lifelong learning as evidenced through other accomplishments and achievements exemplified through extra-curricular, real-world experiences and/or other college and career experiences - 3.
 Demonstrates strong attendance and at the minimum maintains good standing as defined in the Student Handbook - 4.
 Exemplifies an exceptional degree of integrity, including academic integrity, personal integrity, and school conduct and as shown in the classroom and through her relationships with others - 5.
-Values academic rigor and discipline through consideration of: a student's weighted GPA, unweighted GPA, conduct, teacher recommendation or testimony, and coursework reflective of the criteria established for a State of Ohio Honors Diploma
+Values academic rigor and discipline through consideration of: (a) a student's weighted GPA; (b) unweighted GPA; (c) conduct; (d) teacher recommendation or testimony; and (e) coursework reflective of the criteria established for a State of Ohio Honors Diploma